TomasBoda/agent-lang/thesis.md

     property y: random(0, height()) = (y + speed) % height();
 }
 ```
-The above simple example generates a set of snowflakes with random falling speed and let them fall on the ground by incrementing their vertical coordinates by their speed.
+The above example generates a set of 500 snowflakes, each with a random falling speed and lets them fall on the ground by incrementing their vertical coordinates by their speed.

-In conclusion, the main intention behind the creation of the AgentLang suite is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a very shallow learning curve and usability using the following benefits:
+In conclusion, the main intention behind the creation of AgentLang is to make agent-based modeling available to all scientific domains, regardless of their technical background, allowing for a very shallow learning curve and usability using the following benefits:
 - simplistic language syntax designed for easy conversion to the spreadsheet representation
 - spreadsheet interface for almost no-code modeling
 - built-in visualisation module for better understanding of the simulation

 ## 1. Theoretical Background
-Before diving into the AgentLang's itself, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
-The following sections aim to provide an introduction to agent-based modeling as well as the inner workings of interpreters and parsers.
+Before diving into the AgentLang's language specification, it's important to introduce and briefly explain the theoretical background behind the most important concepts used in AgentLang.
+The following sections aim to provide an introduction to agent-based modeling and its use cases as well as a brief overview of language parsers and interpreters.

 ### 1.1 Agent-based Modeling
-Agent-based modeling is the primary domain in which AgentLang is intended to be used.
-Thus it is necessary to understand the reasons behind it's emergence and increasing popularity in recent years and to demonstrate its power and significance on several use cases and real-world scenarios.
+AgentLang is a domain specific language designed exclusively for modeling agent-based simulations.
+Therefore it is necessary to understand the motivation behind the invention of agent-based modeling and its increasing popularity in the recent years as well as to demonstrate its power and significance on several use cases and real-world examples.

 #### 1.2.1 Introduction
 Agent-based modeling is a simulation technique used in many scientific fields to model and understand complex simulations.
 In agent-based modeling, a system is modeled using a set of autonomous entities called agents.
 An agent represents a fundamental meaningful unit of a system, such as a person in an epidemic or a bird in a flock.
 Each agent individually asseses the current situation, both itself as well as other agents and makes decisions based on a set of defined rules.

 It's important to mention that agent-based modeling is more of a mindset than a technology.
 The main idea behind it is to describe a system from the perspective of its constituent units.
-If we can assess and understand the behaviour of a fundamental unit of the system, we can define the model or structure of this unit, generate a set of these units with randomised parameters and let their behaviour and interaction among themselves determine the outcome of the simulation.
-The advantage of such model is its simplicity in terms of implementation and understanding.
-Even a simple agent-based model can portray complex behavioral patterns and provide insights into the dynamics of the system that it emulates.
+If we can assess and understand the behaviour of a fundamental unit of the system, we can define the model or structure of this unit, generate a set of these units and let their behaviour and interaction among themselves determine the outcome of the simulation.
+The advantage of such models is their simplicity in terms of understanding and implementation.
+However, even a simple agent-based model can portray complex behavioral patterns and provide insights into the dynamics of the system that it emulates.

 #### 1.2.2 Benefits of Agent-based Models
 Agent-based modeling offers numerous advantages when compared to other mathematical models and simulation techniques.

 First and foremost, the approach of agent-based modelling allows us to uncover novel emergent phenomena within the system, phenomena that were previously unknown or considered improbable.
 When we establish and define the rules governing the behaviour of agents, the anticipated actions of individual agents seem straightforward, given the simplicity and predictability of these rules.
 However, upon executing an agent-based model involving numerous interacting agents, the system's behavior often proves to be surprisingly complex.
-Even slight changes to the agent rules may have a profound impact on the overall outcome of the system, a phenomenon that can be seen for instance in sociology, where the collective behavior of a group can be significantly influenced by subtle changes in the behavior of an individual.
+Even slight changes to the agents' behaviour may have a profound impact on the overall outcome of the system, a phenomenon that can be seen for instance in sociology, where the collective behavior of a group can be significantly influenced by subtle changes in the behavior of an individual.

 Furthermore, agent-based modeling is particularly well-suited for simulation domains involving individual behavioral entity types and their mutual interactions.
 This is especially true in scenarios requiring the analysis of human interaction, understanding principles behind bird flocking, or predicting traffic jam occurrences on certain city roads.
 These situations pose challenges for other mathematical models, which may not explicitly consider the fundamental unit of the system as a whole.

 Last but not least, agent-based models are flexible and extensible.
-We can easily incorporate new agents to the system or increase the quantity of existing agents.
+We can easily introduce new agents to the system or increase the quantity of existing agents.
 Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's model, which may lead to a whole new beahviour of the whole system.
-This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or unknown in advance, making it easy to fine-tune the simulation without the need of making too many adjustments.
+This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or unknown in advance, making it easy to fine-tune the simulation without the need for making too many adjustments.

 #### 1.2.3 Use Cases
 Agent-based modeling is used in numerous scientific areas and systems.
-Let's dive deeper into some of the major classifications suitable for the application of agent-based models, which are:
+Let's dive deeper into some of the major classifications of its usage, which are:
 1. flows
 2. markets
 3. organizations